fmoessbauer/drace/README.md

 ## How to use

 ### Installation
-The tool itself does not any installation, just a Python3 installation is needed.
+The tool itself does not need any installation, just a Python3 installation is needed.
 Beside the script the folder '/templates' is also needed for execution.

 ### Example